konaanitha/IT432GoogleCloudIoTCoreProject/README.md

   ## Check the Data is Flowing
   &emsp;&emsp;We need to make sure that the data is flowing into BigQuery Table.
-  * From the Cloud Console Menu -->Select BigQuery .
+  * From the Cloud Console Menu --> Select BigQuery.
   * Click on the arrow next to Project name, click on the Dataset, then on the table.

 * [Heartratetable.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/heartratetable%20data.PNG)
   * Click on the **Query Table** button.
-  * Run an SQL statement , that selects all the data from the BigQuery table.
+  * Run an SQL statement, that selects all the data from the BigQuery table.
   *  Click **RUN QUERY** button.

 * [Query Results](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Query%20results.PNG)

- If you see the results then the data is flowing.
+ If you see the results then the data is flowing from IoT device to BigQuery table.

   ## Visualize the data
-   &emsp;&emsp;The Query results ,which  are retrieved from RUN Query can be saved in either EXcel file or Google sheets by clicking 'SAVE RESULTS'.
+   &emsp;&emsp;The Query results, which are retrieved from RUN Query can be saved in either Excel file or Google sheets, by clicking 'SAVE RESULTS'.
    * Highlight the two columns that cointain the time collected and heartrate.
    * Select Insert and select chart 'Clustered Column Chart'.
-   * The chart should now display a visualization of heart over time.
+   * The chart should now display a visualization of heartrate over timecollected.

    * [Data Visualization in Excel sheet](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/visualizeData.PNG)

  ## Summary:
- &emsp;&emsp; In this, I have used Google IOT Core , a fully managed device to secure IoT devices , the messages which are streamed form the IoT device are published in Pub/Sub topic .
-I created a Dataflow job from Template , that creates a Pipeline stream which reads the messages from the Pub/Sub and writes into BigQuery Table.The Query results from the BigQuery  table are saved into Excel or Google sheets for quick data visualisation.
+ &emsp;&emsp; In this, I have used Google IOT Core, a fully managed device to secure IoT devices, the messages which are streamed form the IoT device are published in Pub/Sub topic.
+I have created a Dataflow job from Template, that creates a Pipeline stream which reads the messages from the Pub/Sub and writes into a BigQuery Table.
+The Query results from the BigQuery table are saved into Excel document for quick data visualization.

  ## References:
  * [Raspberry Pi Getting started/Setup](https://www.youtube.com/watch?v=BpJCAafw2qE)